dougmiller/theMetaCityArticles/016-lets-make-a-terrible-markdown-extension-pt4.md

 This will match `<gifv word extension1,extension2,extensionX />` with an optional space at the end there.

-The run method is passed the entire source document and it is up to us to deal with it how we want.
+The run method is passed the entire source document; it is up to us to deal with it how we want.

 ~~~{.python hl_lines="9 11"}
 class GifVPreprocessor(Preprocessor):